Killer Mike: 2006–2012: Pledge series and R.A.P. Music

 What was to be his second album, Ghetto Extraordinary, had its release date pushed back several times due to disputes between Big Boi and Sony Music.
 Originally recorded in 2005, the album was eventually self-released as a mixtape in 2008.
+Render confirmed in January 2008 that he had officially left Purple Ribbon Records.

 Render's second album, I Pledge Allegiance to the Grind, was released on his own Grind Time Official label in 2006, followed by I Pledge Allegiance to the Grind II in 2008.

 T.I. announced that he and Render had been in talks about bringing Mike to his Grand Hustle imprint on Atlantic, and Render confirmed that he had signed in December 2008.
 He released his fourth album, PL3DGE, on Grand Hustle in 2011.
 His fifth album, R.A.P.
 Music, followed in 2012.

 In 2013, Render announced that he was working to release two albums in 2014, I Pledge Allegiance to the Grind IV and R.A.P.
 Music II, both of which were to feature production by El-P. Although neither album was released as planned, 2013 and 2014 did see the release of two Run the Jewels albums, both collaborative efforts between Render and El-P.

 Render announced in 2013 that his next solo album would be titled Elegant Elephant, a project he described as his "Moby Dick".
 He did not specify a timeline for its release.